LacunaSoftware/docs/docs.en-us/articles/includes/linux/ubuntu/install-aspnetcore-21.md

 1. Register the Microsoft key and add the product repository (this only needs to be done once per machine)
 1. Install the package `aspnetcore-runtime-2.1`

-> [!TIP]
-> For alternative ways to install the ASP.NET Core Runtime, see [this page](https://docs.microsoft.com/en-us/dotnet/core/install/runtime?pivots=os-linux)

 [!include[Install ASP.NET Core Runtime](../../../../../includes/linux/ubuntu/install-aspnetcore-21.md)]

 ### Test the installation